SteveJustin1963/tec-MINT/MINT2 MANUAL sj ver.md

 - interact with the MINT interpreter (MI) at the prompt which looks like this `> `
 - if we enter numbers, they are pushed onto the stack.
 - If the MI encounters a non number it decides if its an operator eg such as `+` which is used to add two items from the stack and then pushes the result back to the stack.
-- We can display the result with `.` operator that takes the result from the stack and prints it to the MI console which is talking to a ascii terminal via a serial line at 4800 bps.
+- We can display the result with `.` operator that takes the result from the stack and prints it to the MI console which is talking to a ASCII terminal via a serial line at 4800 bps.

 ### Numbers
 - MINT only uses 16-bit integers and signed numbers to represent numbers.
 Nothing bigger!
 - When `+` and `-` operations are performed and the result is larger that 16bits a carry bit is set and stored in variable `/c`
 - the `/c` bit remains until a new carry is set or reset in code with `0 /c !`
-- With `*` operations, when the result exceeds 16bits it rolls over, each roll over isstored in variable `/r`
+- With `*` operations, when the result exceeds 16bits it rolls over, each roll over is stored in variable `/r`
 - the `/r` bit remains until a new rollover is set or reset in code with `0 /r !`
 - when the `/` is used to divide, the result goes on the stack and the remainder goes into /r variable
 - all the `/ * + - ` operations will set the `/c` and `/r` variables correctly each time used